How to buy Austral Gold (AGD) shares

 Have Austral Gold's shares ever split?

-Austral Gold's shares were split on a 1:10 basis on 23 May 2007.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Austral Gold's shares were split on a 1:10 basis on 24 May 2007.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Austral Gold shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Austral Gold shares which in turn could have impacted Austral Gold's share price.

 Austral Gold share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Austral Gold's is 0.4343.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Austral Gold's is 0.1777.
 This would suggest that Austral Gold's shares are less volatile than average (for this exchange).

 Austral Gold overview

-Austral Gold Limited, together with its subsidiaries, engages in the exploration and development of precious metals in South America.
-The company explores for gold and silver deposits.
-Its flagship project is the 100% owned Guanaco/Amancaya gold and silver mine located to the south east of Antofagasta in Northern Chile.
-The company also holds a 100% interest in the Pingüino project located in Santa Cruz and Casposo mine located in San Juan, Argentina.
-Austral Gold Limited is based in Sydney, Australia.
-Austral Gold Limited is a subsidiary of Inversiones Financieras Del Sur SA.
+Austral Gold Limited, together with its subsidiaries, engages in the exploration and development of gold and silver deposits.
+The company holds 100% interest in the Guanaco/Amancaya gold and silver mine located to the southeast of Antofagasta in Northern Chile.
+It also holds 100% interests in the Pingüino project situated in Santa Cruz; and the Casposo mine located in San Juan, Argentina.
+In addition, the company holds a 26.46% interest in the Rawhide mine located in Nevada, the United States; a portfolio of exploration projects situated in the Paleocene Belt, Chile; and interest in the Mercur project located in Utah, the United States.
+The company was formerly known as Diamond Rose NL and changed its name to Austral Gold Limited in November 2006.
+Austral Gold Limited was incorporated in 1996 and is based in Sydney, Australia.
+Austral Gold Limited is a subsidiary of IFISA.

 Frequently asked questions